Information for Students

 Is my suspicion of another student, necessarily equated to "guilt"?

+Suspicion is not directly equated to a responsible finding as the Student Honor Committee investigates, has a hearing, and deliberates over each report.
 If a student suspects that they have observed an Honor Code violation, but does not wish to go directly to the Student Honor Committee (SHC), that student may report it to the instructor who will then report the incident to the Student Honor Committee.
-If the student wishes to report the matter to the SHC directly, the student may submit a standard reporting form to the Student Honor Committee via email to firstname.lastname@example.org or via campus mail to Wilder Information Desk Box 22.
-The standard reporting form is available for download.
+If the student wishes to report the matter to the SHC directly, the student may submit it by completing this form Honor System Complaint Filing Form

 What happens if a student is reported to the Student Honor committee for an alleged violation?